Mill Creek Park hopes new technology could prevent algae growth and fish kills

-YOUNGSTOWN, Ohio (WKBN) – A Youngstown-based environmental company is running some tests around Mill Creek Park for the next few weeks, trying to find ways to kill off dangerous algae.
+YOUNGSTOWN, Ohio (WYTV) – A Youngstown-based environmental company is running some tests around Mill Creek Park for the next few weeks, trying to find ways to kill off dangerous algae.

 Green Water Solutions will be testing a new technology around Lake Newport over the next few weeks, using a system that puts more oxygen into waterways.